-Label -> Use Equation
+Navigate to Label -> Use Equation

 We can see that the equation that is being used is 18.2*x + 1870.
 Importantly, we know that the slope is 18.2.

+Now that you know how to add a slope in Google Sheets to existing graphs.
 We can also find a slope in Google Sheets without a chart, if we don’t want all those analytics.